 Authentic Mexican Flavor for the Adventurous Palate

 So like I said before, if you’re an adventurous eater and like to try authentic international cuisine, then this recipe is for you!
 This recipe is a delicious spin on pulled pork tacos and is perfect for trying something different with pork shoulder.
-Mari and I had such a fun time prepping, cooking and eating the Cochinita Pibil.
+Mari and I had such a fun time prepping, cooking, and eating the Cochinita Pibil.
 Eating it was the best part of course!

 Now it’s your turn to try this delicious authentic Mexican dish!
 Thanks to the Instant Pot, in just a few easy steps you’ll be enjoying some delicious Cochinita Pibil tacos.
 Here we go!

-Here is a list of the kitchen prep tools, utensils, and appliances I used to make this recipe.
+Here are some essential prep tools, utensils, and appliances I used to make this recipe.

 Making Cochinita Pibil in the Instant Pot